 Sweetness as per label: medium dry

-Package type: 500ml amber glass bottle with crown cap (quite unique label.
-High quality material was used to produce it.
+Package type: 500ml amber glass bottle with crown cap (a quite unique label.
+High-quality material was used to produce it.
 You shouldn’t judge a book by its cover, but this label invites me to check what’s in that bottle)

 Recommended type of glass: pint glass or flute